arshathMcw/TIDL_Benchmarking/Readme.md

     * For dataset, I created the directory in `edgeai-tensorlab/edgeai-benchmark/dependencies/datasets/own_dataset_for_detection` or you can create your own dataset and change the dirctory .
 (My dataset [link](./datasets/own_dataset_for_detection/)) .
 The directory have the both input and output images .
     * To Get our model [Yolov8m.onnx compatible for TIDL](./model/merged_model_3.onnx)
 ## To run a Benchmarking
-* The script is in the tutorials dorecctory (edgeai-tensorlab/edgeai-benchmark/tutorials/tutorial_detection.py)
+* The script is in the tutorials directory (edgeai-tensorlab/edgeai-benchmark/tutorials/tutorial_detection.py)
 * If you are using ONNX file make sure change the session name and pipeline config into ONNX
 ```py
 session_name = constants.SESSION_NAME_ONNXRT